heroku/buildpacks-go/notes.md

   -f`.
 - Determine packages to install with the +heroku install build directive if present.
-- Install modules into the global module cache if they aren't vendored, and ensure the cached is cached and restored between builds.
+- Install modules into the global module cache if they aren't vendored, and ensure the cache data is persisted and restored between builds.
 - Verify modules against go.sum, if it's present.
 - Write launch.toml based on installed packages
   - If there is only package that is built and installed, it can be set as